 As you may know, Michael J. Kittredge II passed away on Wednesday, July 24, 2019.
-We thank you so much and appreciate all your thoughts, kindness, prayers and condolences during this time.
+We thank you so much and appreciate all your thoughts, kindness, prayers and condolences.

 –– The Kringle Candle Family